brianbar-MSFT/Install-MMA/readme.md

 Example: `Install-MMA -RemoteServer OMSAgent`

-You will need to do the following in the code to use:
+You will need to define the following in the code to use:

 - Define RemoteServer if you don't use the parameter
 - Provide the location of the momagent.msi that you extracted